applicaster/developer.applicaster.com/book/ui-builder/ios/NavigatioBarPlugins.md

 ##### Navigation Bar Manager

-Navigation bar manager is class that controlling work of the `Navigation Bar` plugin adapters.
+The navigation bar manager is a class which controls the work of the `Navigation Bar` plugin adapaters

-Navigation bar manager will resieve calls from nav bar adapter to make action form navagtion button and etc. Developing new nav bar plugin no need to implement all this calls just send information to the `GANavigationBarManager`.
+The navigation bar manager will receive calls from the nav bar adapter to take an action from a navigation button.
+There is no need to implement all of these calls when developing a new nav bar plugin; simply send the information to the `GANavigationBarManager`

-NavigationBarManager has mechanizm creation of the screens that was created from navbar, when user push on Navigation Button.
+NavigationBarManager has a mechanism for creating the screens that were generated when an end-user pushed on a Navigation Button from the navbar.

 ######ZPNavigationBarManagerDelegate